bryan-wu/ghc-face-detection/README.md

 This repository is prepared for Grace Hopper Celebration workshop session: Confronting Algorithmic Bias in Artificial Intelligence.
 The repository contains implementation of mobilenet-ssd for face detection written in keras.
 The model training portion is borrowed from https://github.com/bruceyang2012/Face-detection-with-mobilenet-ssd

 # Required Software
-## Mac (macOS 10.12.6 Sierra or above)
+## Mac OS
-# Preferred method
+### Prerequisites
+**macOS 10.12.6 Sierra or above** (Click Apple log in the top left corner and select 'About This Mac' to get the OS version)

+### Instructions
 1. Download and install [Python3](https://www.python.org/ftp/python/3.6.5/python-3.6.5-macosx10.9.pkg) from official site.
+If you already have existing Python3, please make sure the version is **3.6.5** by running 'python3 --version'

 2. Upgrade pip to the latest

 `python3 -m pip install --user --upgrade pip`